sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "Really?"
 Grooves smirked, having just read the main paragraph of the text. "'Cuz a little birdie told us you two are now BFFs."

+"A wee little birdie with a wee little hat-" The snarking Conductor was cut off by a sharp nudge in the ribs by the other director.

-"*Oh, she told you that, did she?*" Snatcher growled in a low voice, glancing toward DJ Grooves, who had put his glasses back on so he could read the contract better. "*I should have popped her head off when I had the chance.
+"*Oh, she told you that, did she?*" Snatcher growled in a low voice, leaning menacingly over the table, glancing toward DJ Grooves, who had put his glasses back on so he could read the contract better. "*I should have popped her head off when I had the chance.
 But I didn't, and now I* can't *because I tried to let her get out of our agreement.*"

 "How *lovely*," Grooves snarked.
 "Because what you've written here sounds positively glowing in comparison."